bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-I\'m going to go over to my page over here and you can see I\'ve added up here, a rule here to set for anything that has the class blue here.
+I&apos;m going to go over to my page over here and you can see I&apos;ve added up here, a rule here to set for anything that has the class blue here.
-So let\'s come down here.
-I\'m going to call this Var firstPara equals **document.querySelector**.
+So let&apos;s come down here.
+I&apos;m going to call this var firstPara equals **document.querySelector**.
 And remember, we have to use the CSS syntax.
-In this case, it\'s just a \" p\" because it\'s just a tag selector, but I\'m going to go get that first paragraph.
-Now I\'ve got three paragraphs, but remember querrySelector just returns the first one.
-And then I\'m going to say, okay, firstPara, Set the class name.
-And you can see here there\'s one called classList.
-I\'m just showing you a few of the document, select the document properties that are super useful, but there are plenty of other ones that you can look up and work with as well.
+In this case, it&apos;s just a &quot; p&quot; because it&apos;s just a tag selector, but I&apos;m going to go get that first paragraph.
+Now I&apos;ve got three paragraphs, but remember querrySelector just returns the first one.
+And then I&apos;m going to say, okay, firstPara, Set the class name.
+And you can see here there&apos;s one called classList.
+I&apos;m just showing you a few of the document, select the document properties that are super useful, but there are plenty of other ones that you can look up and work with as well.
 Class name equals blue.